Editando metadados de e-books¶

 The Bulk metadata edit dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
 By default it uses a simple text search and replace, but it also support regular expressions.
 For more on regular expressions, see Tudo sobre como usar expressões regulares no calibre.

 As noted above, there are two search and replace modes: character match and regular expression.
 Character match will look in the Search field you choose for the characters you type in the search for box and replace those characters with what you type in the replace with box.
-Each occurance of the search characters in the field will be replaced.
-For example, assume the field being searched contains a bad cat. if you search for a to be replaced with HELLO, then the result will be HELLO bHELLOd cHELLOt.
+Each occurrence of the search characters in the field will be replaced.
+For example, assume the field being searched contains a bad cat.
+If you search for a to be replaced with HELLO, then the result will be HELLO bHELLOd cHELLOt.

 If the field you are searching on is a multiple field like tags, then each tag is treated separately.
 For example, if your tags contain Horror, Scary, the search expression r, will not match anything because the expression will first be applied to Horror and then to Scary.